 When an employee is fired and it is in violation of an agreement the employee has with the employer, it can constitute a wrongful termination.

 In this case, wrongful termination applies to some employees who have written contracts as well as those who do not have a written contract.
 In their case, the contract is implied based on an employer's words or actions or detailed content published in the employee handbook.

 What Constitutes Whistleblowing on the Job?

 If you need help with a wrongful termination checklist, you can post your legal need on UpCounsel's marketplace.
-Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.